 Discover Fountains Hall

-Boasting more than just the abbey, Fountains has many interesting tales to tell, including an Elizabethan hall...
+Boasting much more than just the abbey, Fountains Abbey and Studley Royal has many interesting tales to tell, including that of Fountains Hall.

 In 1597 Stephen Proctor bought the Fountains Abbey estate and began the construction of Fountains Hall soon after.
 Sir Stephen Proctor built this elegant mansion as his country home in the early 17th-century.
 He reused sandstone blocks and a stone staircase from the Abbey but had fresh limestone cut for the windows and main façade.